Home » Drunk Driving Statistics

 Here are five actionable steps to contribute to this noble initiative.

 Drunk driving may seem convenient, but the consequences are severe and costly.
-The drunk statistics on fatalities and the impact on insurance premiums speak for themselves: it’s simply not worth the risk.
+The drunk driving statistics on fatalities and the impact on insurance premiums speak for themselves: it’s simply not worth the risk.

 While the number of drunk driving deaths has decreased, more work is still being done to prevent this dangerous behavior.
 Ride-sharing apps make it easy to find a safe ride home.